Nothing owns the air like this hawk

 Seconds pass like tremors

 On the sky’s surface like oil –

 Ricochets against the wind

 And then plummets only to make the skyline fall.

-This poem recently arose after travelling through France when, stood by the car during a petrol pit-stop, I saw a bird of prey (I believe it was a hawk, although I’m not completely sure) seemingly levitating out above a field in the near-distance while on a hunt.
+This poem recently arose after travelling through France when stood by the car during a petrol pit-stop, I saw a bird of prey (I believe it was a hawk, although I’m not completely sure) seemingly levitating out above a field in the near-distance while hunting.
 It was quite something: motionless.
 It could have been hung from the clouds.
 It was probably quite an ordinary sight, however the image of that bird, stuck on the sky, also stuck with me – following me over the next few days like the predator that it was.

-Consequently, in this poem I tried to capture the suspense in that moment, the tension in that air of sky, the metaphors that lurked within, and the power of that hawk as it controlled the air – becoming my own Hughes hawk.
+Consequently I tried to capture the suspense in that moment, the tension in that air of sky, the metaphors that lurked within, and the power of that hawk as it controlled the air – it became, unavoidably, my own Hughes ‘Hawk Roosting’.

 Enjoy the poetry, and don’t forget to like and follow for more new poetry every Friday.